 The MEES Regulations requiring landlords of F and G banded homes to make improvements have actually been in place since last year.
 But it’s only now that the government has introduced the minimum investment requirement of £3,500 - before this, landlords only had to try to meet the standard if grant money was available.

-The regulations will be tightened further next year.
-Currently, landlords only have to make improvements to cold homes before new tenants move in.
-From next year (1st April 2020) landlords will have to make the changes even where tenants are staying in place.
+The regulations will be tightened even further next year.
+As things stand, landlords only have to make improvements to cold homes before new tenants move in or on tenancy renewal/extension.
+From next year (1st April 2020) landlords will have to make changes to F&G banded homes even where tenants are staying in place.

 You can find more guidance around the new regulations on the government website.